Testicular Pain (Epididymitis): UK Online Doctor Guide

 - Epididymitis is infection of the tube behind the testicle, often bacterial.

-- Antibiotics treat most cases of epididymitis.
+- Treatment treat most cases of epididymitis.

 - An online GP can advise on next steps.